 Despite being among the oldest tricks, phishing is still used to date by attackers.
 It is an attack method that exploits unsuspecting users to click on links or open emails sent by an attacker.
 All the attacker wants are the credentials, financial account details, social security numbers, and any other form of information that the attacker can monetize.
 The worst outcome may be account takeover fraud.
 An attacker may perform nefarious acts posing as a victim or even take bank loans which the bank may force the victim to pay.
 The scary part of this is that it can take some time to know it was even happening.

 Therefore, you must understand how phishing works, how to detect it, and how you can avoid it or even stop in time.

-Phishing Attack Prevention How to Identify and Avoid Phishing Scams in 2022
+Phishing Attack Prevention How to Identify and Avoid Phishing Scams

 ► How does phishing happen

 An attacker sends an email that appears to originate from a reputable company you have business relations with.
 Sometimes, the email may seem to come from a financial institution that you work with or even a government agency or a regulatory agency.